tjfulle/Trilinos/cmake/std/atdm/README.md

 To get information on <YOUR_WCID> used above, there is a WC tool tab on computing.sandia.gov

+**NOTE:** Unlike some of the other machines, one must load the environment, configure and build on the login node and then run the test suite on a compute node on this system.
+This is what the CTest -S driver on 'chama' and 'serrano' does in order to drive jobs and submit to CDash.

 To use the checkin-test-atdm.sh script, you must split running the tests from the configure and build as with: